Redtoridefire/teslausb/README.md

 1. If WiFi Access Point is configured, the AP password needs to be worth while.
 Make it something better than Passw0rd, more than 8 characters (odd number of upper/lower characters, numbers are the best.)

-2. Change the passwords for the root and pi accounts.
-To do that, make the system RW and use the passwd command to change the two passwords.
-To do that, follow the instructions below and reboot your Pi: (Starting at the pi sign-on)
+2. Change the password for the pi account.
+To do that, make the system RW and use the passwd command to change the password.
+To do that, follow the instructions below.
+The last command will reboot your Pi: (Starting at the pi sign-on)

 ```
    ssh pi@teslausb.local
    sudo -i
    cd bin
-   ./remountfs_rw
-   passwd pi
-   passwd
    reboot
 ```